-This is a popular and fast-gowing area for clinicians.
+A popular and fast-gowing area for clinicians.
 Significantly, this is because many often feel more confident to have aesthetic procedures done with a doctor.
 Aesthetic medicine involves the use of non-surgical procedures to change an individual’s appearance.
-For example, this can include dermal fillers, botox and chemical peels
+For example, it can include dermal fillers, botox and chemical peels

 Involves being responsible for the health and safety of crew and passengers in flight and fitness to fly.
 Additionally, it can also include physiology of man in space.
-It also requires the application of clinical medical knowledge to the practice of aviation medicine (a subspeciality of occupational medicine) www.aerosociety.com
+Aerospace requires the application of clinical medical knowledge to the practice of aviation medicine.
+(A subspeciality of occupational medicine) www.aerosociety.com

 Armed Forced Medicine